basho/basho_docs/source/languages/en/riak/ops/advanced/aae.md

 establish, for example, that a delay of 10 milliseconds should be observed if the mailbox of any vnode reaches 50 messages.

-The general form for setting throttling tiers is as follows:
+The general form for setting tiered throttling is as follows:

 ```riakconf
 anti_entropy.throttle.$tier.mailbox_size